GENERAL ANTHROPOGENY

 6C7.
 The necessary and the contingent.
 Opportunity.
 Coincidence

 For the hominid brain, the necessary is then what cannot not be, it is what of which the conditions of possibility comprise the present existence.
-In front of the hominid brain the necessary defines the contingent (tangere, cum) as what can (could) not be.
+In front of the hominid brain the necessary simultaneously defines the contingent (tangere, cum) as what can (could) not be.
 For Leibniz, one day Homo will invoke the necessary as ultimate reason for being.
-But Homo will be embarrassed to decide if the conditions of possibility so invoked must be physical or only mental.
+But he will be embarrassed to decide if the conditions of possibility so invoked must be physical or only mental.
 Or still, and this is extreme rationalism, if, mental, they are not already physical in some way.
-For Homo, the non-necessary has at least four forms: the eventuality (venire, ex), contingency (tangere, cum), occasion (cadere, ob), coincidence (cadere, in, cum).
+For Homo, the non-necessary has at least four forms: eventuality (venire, ex), contingency (tangere, cum), occasion (cadere, ob), coincidence (cadere, in, cum).
 All refer to encounters (hazardous, aleatory, stochastic) between independent series.
 Under the form of contacts or falls.
-Fantasmatically, the atoms of Democritus fell into space and the events of the cosmos resulted from their shocks and skirmishes.
+Fantasmatically, the atoms of Democritus were falling into space and the events of the cosmos resulted from their shocks and skirmishes.

 6C8.
 The spontaneous, the available, the suspense

-Sometimes then, the possible has a so good face that it seems to naively implicate its passage from virtual to actual, from the imagined to the actual, from the reason for being to being, in a sort of will that is independent and without constraint, like a natural source: it is spontaneity (spons, spontis, source).
-Correlatively, sometimes possibility maintains an open expectancy, non-oriented, related to a fecund passivity.
+Sometimes then, the possible has a so good face that it seems to naively implicate its passage from virtual to actual, from the imagined to the actual, from the reason for being to the being, in a sort of will that is independent and without constraint, like flowing from a natural source: it is spontaneity (spons, spontis, source).
+Correlatively, sometimes possibility maintains an open expectancy, non-oriented, a kind of fecund passivity.
 It is then availability (ponere dis, pose as a double).
 Finally, possibilization allows, apart from the expectation of the possible and the impossible, the settling in intermediate states, which we call suspense (hang above): suspense between virtual and actual, between easy and difficult, between exotropic and endotropic, between being and non-being, between the possible and the impossible, between the sufficient and insufficient conditions, between the contingent and the necessary, between the active and the passive.
-The épochè (ep-ekHein, standing above) was a modality of suspens for the Greek Sceptics.
+The épochè (ep-ekHein, standing above) was a modality of suspense for the Greek Sceptics.
 Like the nirvana (nis, vâti, out of, reach) in India.
 The preposition "entre" (in French) or "between" (be, *twa) as it intervenes in the between-two, is of a considerable anthropogenic scope.
 We find it in one of the most sophisticated forms of the possibilization, the "putting between brackets", whether it is logical or ontological.

 6C9.
 The compossible